ktaylor63/southeast/site/content/news/new-for-2016-17-all-permit-sales-will-be-conducted-online.md

 ---
-title: 'New for 2016-17, All Permit Sales Will be Conducted Online'
+title: 'New for 2016-17, all permit sales will be conducted online'
 date: '2016-04-25'
 hero:
     name: cache-river-flooded-swamp.jpg